AsadK47/DWP-Tech-Test/README.md

 #### Did you follow a TDD approach?
 If you look at my commit history you will see that I tried to follow a TDD approach which was quite successful.
-However, eventually I started to run into unknown territory and had to write the functionality first and tests right after to cover the scenario
+However, eventually I started to run into unknown territory and had to write the functionality first and tests right after to cover the scenario.

 #### Is your code clean and maintainable?
 I believe it is, however some more improvements could be made with further refactoring and refining.
-It is at the very least quite maintainable in my opinion as I was easily able to add new routes and more functionality and an example of this being adding an all users route
+It is at the very least quite maintainable in my opinion as I was easily able to add new routes and more functionality and an example of this being adding an all user routes.

 #### How could you improve this in the future?
 I would consider changing the code to retrieve all london users within 50 miles as I believe this can be made more